 BE 1.
 Frontiers in Bioengineering.
 1 unit; second term.
-A weekly seminar series by Caltech faculty providing an introduction to research directions in the field of bioengineering.
-Required for BE undergraduates.
-Graded pass/fail.
-Instructor: Staff.
+A weekly seminar series by Caltech faculty providing an introduction to research directions in the field of bioengineering and an overview of the courses offered in the Bioengineering option.

 Bi/BE 24.
-Technical Communication for Biological Scientists and Engineers.
+Scientific Communication for Biological Scientists and Engineers.
 6 units (3-0-3); first, third terms.
 For course description, see Biology.

 BE 98.
 Undergraduate Research in Bioengineering.
 Variable units, as arranged with the advising faculty member; first, second, third terms.
 Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
 Instructor: Staff.

 BE/Bi 103.
 Data Analysis in the Biological Sciences.
-9 units (1-3-5); first term.
+12 units (1-3-8); first term.
 Prerequisites: CS 1 or equivalent; Bi 1, Bi 1x, Bi 8, or equivalent, or instructor's permission.
 This course covers a basic set of tools needed to analyze quantitative data in biological systems, both natural and engineered.
-Students will analyze real data in class and in homework.
-Python will be used as the programming language of instruction.
-Topics will include regression, parameter estimation, outlier detection and correction, error estimation, image processing and quantification, denoising, hypothesis testing, and data display and presentation.
+Students analyze real data in class and in homework.
+Python is used as the programming language of instruction.
+Topics include regression, parameter estimation, outlier detection and correction, error estimation, image processing and quantification, denoising, hypothesis testing, and data display and presentation.
 Instructor: Bois.

 BE 107.
 Exploring Biological Principles Through Bio-Inspired Design.
 9 units (3-5-1); third term.
+Prerequisites: none.
 Students will formulate and implement an engineering project designed to explore a biological principle or property that is exhibited in nature.
 Students will work in small teams in which they build a hardware platform that is motivated by a biological example in which a given approach or architecture is used to implement a given behavior.
 Alternatively, the team will construct new experimental instruments in order to test for the presence of an engineering principle in a biological system.
 Example topics include bio-inspired control of motion (from bacteria to insects), processing of sensory information (molecules to neurons), and robustness/fault-tolerance.
 Each project will involve proposing a specific mechanism to be explored, designing an engineering system that can be used to demonstrate and evaluate the mechanism, and building a computer-controlled, electro-mechanical system in the lab that implements or charaterizes the proposed mechanism, behavior, or architecture.
-Insructors: Dickinson, Murray.
+Insructor: Dickinson.
+Not offered 2017-18.

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6); second term.
 For course description, see Chemical Engineering.

 BE 150.
 Design Principles of Genetic Circuits.
 9 units (3-0-6); third term.
+Prerequisites: Bi 1, Bi 8, or equivalent; Ma 2 or equivalent, or instructor's permission.
 Quantitative studies of cellular and developmental systems in biology, including the architecture of specific genetic circuits controlling microbial behaviors and multicellular development in model organisms.
 Specific topics include chemotaxis, multistability and differentiation, biological oscillations, stochastic effects in circuit operation, as well as higher-level circuit properties, such as robustness.
 Organization of transcriptional and protein-protein interaction networks at the genomic scale.
 Topics are approached from experimental, theoretical, and computational perspectives.
 Instructors: Bois, Elowitz.

 BE 153.
 Case Studies in Systems Physiology.
 9 units (3-0-6); third term.
 Prerequisites: Bi 8, Bi 9, or equivalent.
 This course will explore the process of creating and validating theoretical models in systems biology and physiology.
 It will examine several macroscopic physiological systems in detail, including examples from immunology, endocrinology, cardiovascular physiology, and others.
 Emphasis will be placed on understanding how macroscopic behavior emerges from the interaction of individual components.
 Instructor: Petrasek.

 BE/APh 161.
 Physical Biology of the Cell.
 12 units (3-0-9); second term.
-Prerequisites: Ph 2ab and ACM 95ab, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
+Prerequisites: Ph 2ab and ACM 95/100ab, or background in differential equations and statistical and quantum mechanics, or instructor's written permission.
 Physical models applied to the analysis of biological structures ranging from individual proteins and DNA to entire cells.
 Topics include the force response of proteins and DNA, models of molecular motors, DNA packing in viruses and eukaryotes, mechanics of membranes, and membrane proteins and cell motility.
-Instructor: Bois/Phillips.
+Instructors: Bois, Phillips.

 ChE/BE 163.
 Introduction to Biomolecular Engineering.
-12 units (3-0-9); first term.
+12 units (3-0-9).
 For course description, see Chemical Engineering.

 EE/BE/MedE 166.
 Optical Methods for Biomedical Imaging and Diagnosis.
-9 units (3-1-5); second term.
+9 units (3-1-5).
 For course description, see Electrical Engineering.

 Bi/BE 182.
-Animal development and genomic regulatory network design.
-9 units (3-0-6); second term.
+Animal Development and Genomic Regulatory Network Design.
+9 units (3-0-6).
 For course description, see Biology.

 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = first and second terms; 9 units (0-9-0) b = second term.
-Prerequisites: ACM 95 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/EE/MedE 189 b).
+12 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
+Prerequisites: ACM 95/100ab (for BE/EE/MedE 189 a); BE/EE/MedE 189a (for BE/EE/MedE 189b).
 Part a, students will design and implement biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
 Students will learn to program in LABVIEW.
 Part b is a student-initiated design project requiring instructor’s permission for enrollment.
 Enrollment is limited to 24 students.
-BE/EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
-Instructor: Yang.
+BE/EE/MedE 189a is an option requirement; BE/EE/MedE 189b is not.
+Instructors: Bois, Yang.

 BE 200.
 Research in Bioengineering.
 Units and term to be arranged.
 By arrangement with members of the staff, properly qualified graduate students are directed in bioengineering research.

 BE/Bi/NB 203.
 Introduction to Programming for the Biological Sciences Bootcamp.
 6 units; summer.
 Prerequisites: none.
 This course provides an intensive, hands-on, pragmatic introduction to computer programming aimed at biologists and bioengineers.
 No previous programming experience is assumed.
 Python is the language of instruction.
 Students will learn basic concepts such as data types, control structures, string processing, functions, input/output, etc., while writing code applied to biological problems.
 At the end of the course, students will be able to perform simple simulations, write scripts to run software packages and parse output, and analyze and plot data.
-This class is offered as a week long "boot camp," starting two weeks before the start of the fall term, in which students spend all day working on the course.
+This class is offered as a week long, summer "boot camp," in which students spend all day working on the course.
 Graded pass/fail.
-Instructors: Bois, Guttman.
+Instructor: Bois.

 Bi/CNS/BE/NB 230.
 Optogenetic and CLARITY Methods in Experimental Neuroscience.
-9 (3-2-4); third term.
+9 units (3-2-4).
 For course description, see Biology.

 BE 240.
 Special Topics in Bioengineering.
 Units and term to be arranged.
 Topics relevant to the general educational goals of the bioengineering option.
 Graded pass/fail.

 MedE/BE/Ae 243.
 Biological Flows: Transport and Circulatory Systems.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Medical Engineering.